Places You Must Visit in New Orleans

 New Orleans, the Big Easy, is really among the world’s most remarkable cities.
 Its rich history is founded on influences from Africa, the Caribbean, and Europe, and the city has always been the home of a unique melting pot of culture, food, and music.

 If you visit New Orleans, don’t miss the opportunity to enjoy a bowl filled with gumbo, and wander through historic communities.
 Come to the Big Easy and enjoy New Orleans’ nighttime dark jazz clubs, and be present at fabulous festivals all year round.
 This city is truly one of America’s most famous historical values and a cultural top-destination.

 What you should not miss (besides Mardi Gras-the final day of Carnival) while visiting New Orleans:

-French Quarter – the famous historical neighborhood, and cultural center of New Orleans.
+French Quarter – the famous historical neighborhood, and cultural center for night time entertainment in New Orleans.
 The French Quarter really must be visited because of its abundant history, the vibrant atmosphere, and distinct architecture.
 The district is renown for its music and famous jazz clubs, street performances and energetic nightlife.
 Furthermore, here you can find the greatest art galleries and the city’s best restaurants.

 The National WWII Museum – You cannot visit NOLA and not take a good look inside this history museum.
 The place features a new theater and pavilion, is easy to get to, close to the convention center and near the French Quarter as well.
 The museum aims to remember and celebrate the men and women who served during World War II, and their spirit and dedication.